Deen-q/tweakforge/README.md

 6) Optional: docker rm tweakforge

 ## How I test scripts (before merging main):
-I use disposable Hyper-V Windows VMs, and by this I mean:
+(A repo detailing the full process may be made later.
+In the end I automated the process with a ps1 script) I use disposable Hyper-V Windows VMs, and by this I mean:
 - Base Setup: Created clean Windows VM, and made the disk read-only "template" (a parent/base disk)
 - Differencing Disks: Each test uses a temporary differencing disk that only stores changes from the base